Evolutionary Genealogy in the Classroom

 Resources for the Classroom

-The author of this website created a digital slide show about evolution for a 2011 presentation at ScienceWorks Hands-On Museum.
-This very successful talk has been continuously updated, and presented at numerous schools and other venues in the years since.
-It used Gary Larson cartoons and refutations of evolution opponents' talking points to explain biological evolution.
+The author of this website created a digital slide show about evolution for presentation to classrooms, museums, and civic groups.
+It has been continuously updated and presented at numerous schools and other venues very successfully.
+It uses Gary Larson cartoons and refutations of evolution opponents' talking points to explain biological evolution.
 A few of the slides used in this talk are posted here.
 Teachers are welcome to a free PDF file of this slide show for use in their classroom, or as inspiration for their own illustrations.
 Click the Download Slideshow button below.

 The first part of the talk discusses the two main conclusions of biological evolution: 1) that life on earth is all related by descent with modification from common ancestors, and 2) modification takes place mostly by natural selection.
 The second and longest part of the talk includes a number of evolution-opponent talking points (at the top of a slide in orange) and the evidence that refutes them.

 Numerous excellent websites on evolution provide a wealth of information for teachers.
 These are some of the best:

 Vast mounts of easily accessed information on generation times, life span, years to sexual maturity, etc. is from University of Michigan. http://animaldiversity.ummz.umich.edu/

 A huge trove of excellent resources for teachers to explore geologic time is: http://geosociety.org/educate/